MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 -	**Email**: This column specifies the email address of the contact suggestion.

 Also, **Relationship assistant** displays a card to alert you when a contact suggestion is available.
-Select **Open contact suggestions** to open the **Contact suggestions grid** and perform appropriate actions on the suggestions.
+Select **Open contact suggestions** to open the **Contact suggestions grid** and take appropriate actions on the suggestions.

 > [!div class="mx-imgBorder"]
 > ![Contact suggestion in relationship assistant](media/auto-capture-premium-contact-suggestion-relationship-assistant.png "Contact suggestion in relationship assistant")